House Trunk Room Storage

 Accessing Trunk Room Storage

 Access to trunk rooms is limited to before and after breaks.
 Trunk rooms will be open the first day students arrive in the fall.
-If students need access in addition to these times during the academic year they must contact their HR/HC 48 hours beforehand to make an appointment.
+If students need access at other times during the academic year, they must contact their house's residence life staff member 48 hours beforehand to make an appointment.

 Damage and Security

 Trunk rooms are not secure, and no item of value should be left in a storage area.
 The college is not responsible for loss or damage to any item, regardless of the cause.
 Items that are not properly labeled or do not belong to residents will be removed and disposed of.
 Students are urged to bring valuables home during the summer or to use local storage facilities.